garmartirosy/profile/crm/README.md

 Remote Azure database init has not yet been added to suite.sh.
 [Send a PR](https://github.com/ModelEarth/profile/tree/main/crm).

-For a proper SuiteCRM installation, you'll want Apache or Nginx configured with PHP-FPM rather than a PHP server since:

-- SuiteCRM expects certain URL rewriting rules and directory access controls
-- Better handling of file uploads and larger requests
-- Support for .htaccess files that control access to sensitive directories
-- More robust handling of concurrent users
-- Better security controls

-So we're trying to AVOID using this cmd to Launch a PHP server in crm/account/public at [http://localhost:8000](http://localhost:8000/)

-But it's the only PHP approach we have working so far (but not with MariaDB yet).
-You can run the 10-minute setup below first to download and unzip the SuiteCRM files into the account folder.

-    php -S localhost:8000 -t ./account/public

 <!--
-Plus we'd need to launch on port 8080 to use with Apache init in suite.sh

 Some coders may prefere to work in the default Apache www root:
 /usr/local/var/www/crm/public
 -->